curl/everything-curl/source/reportvuln.md

   security vulnerability in curl or libcurl are ignored and no further action is required.

-- A person in the security team sends an e-mail to the original reporter to acknowledge the report.
+- A person in the security team sends an email to the original reporter to acknowledge the report.

 - The security team investigates the report and either rejects it or accepts